fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 <a name="using-variable-mappings" />
 ### Using variable mappings

-Variable mappings are used to insert computed values from the junit test code into test resources.
+Variable mappings are used to insert computed values from the JUnit test code into test resources.

 To use a variable mapping, you need to do as follows:
 1. Insert a place holder in the test resource.